Spam Email Abuse

 Each violation of the above provisions is subject to fines of up to $16,000.
 However, if there has ever been a single successful prosecution under this law, I’m not aware of it as of this writing.

-Computer wizards have better advice for dealing with annoying spam.
+Computer consultants have better advice for dealing with annoying spam.
 Your email program has privacy settings that allow you to filter out spam.
 It screens out emails that are sent to you as part of multiple emailings.
 Just be sure that you do not also block little Johnny’s Boy Scout troop or any other organization you may belong to that sends simultaneous mailings to notify members of snow cancellations and other important matters.
 Avoid that problem by adding email addresses to your electronic address book of all club members who send out such notices.

 In 2008 Congress amended the CAN-SPAM law, which can be found at 15 U.S.C.
 7701.
 Under the changes, spammers may not charge you for opting out and they may not require any information about you other than your email address.
 Finally, they may not make you take any steps other than sending a reply email or visiting a single web page in order to opt out.